falcosecurity/falco-website/content/en/docs/running.md

  -o, --option <key>=<val>      Set the value of option <key> to <val>.
 Overrides values in configuration file.
                                <key> can be a two-part <key>.<subkey>
  -p <output_format>, --print=<output_format>
-                               Add additional information to each falco notification's output.
+                               Add additional information to each Falco notification's output.
                                With -pc or -pcontainer will use a container-friendly format.
                                With -pk or -pkubernetes will use a kubernetes-friendly format.
                                With -pm or -pmesos will use a mesos-friendly format.